 There are many people who consider the XIIIth century Château de Bagnols, with its five-star rating, to be the most beautiful château-hotel in the world.
 A haven of peace and comfort, the Château de Bagnols is one of France’s most important listed historic buildings as well as being an architectural treasure.
 Its moats, surrounding walls, towers and golden stones highlight its majestic soul and transport you on a unique journey through France’s history.
 Surrounded by vines and set amid splendid French style gardens, the château offers exceptional facilities: a roman pool, a beautiful restaurant and stunning reception rooms.
 The restaurant offers its guests traditional local cuisine with a contemporary twist, inspired by the quality and abundance of the produce of our local markets.

-When you send a request for a reservation through this website, it will go directly to Chateau de Bagnols ***** Deluxe, and you will receive a reply written by someone from Chateau de Bagnols ***** Deluxe...not an automated reply.
-You will be able to write back asking all your questions.
+When you send a request for a reservation through this website, it will go directly to Chateau de Bagnols ***** Deluxe, and you will receive a reply written by someone from Chateau de Bagnols ***** Deluxe, to whom you can write back asking all your questions.
 They can also assist you with other reservations such as restaurants, events and more!

 ▪ Authentic: La tour des Rondes ▪